aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

-## **Set Date Format for Category Axis Value**
+## **Setting the Date Format for Category Axis Value**
-Aspose.Slides for .NET provides a simple API for setting date format for category axis value.
-Below sample example is given.
+Aspose.Slides for .NET allows you to set the date format for a category axis value.
+The operation is demonstrated in this C# code:

 ```c#
 using (Presentation pres = new Presentation())